accentor/web/README.md

 ## Known issues

 ### Playback support depends on browser
-Playback of audio files depends on browser support entirerly.
+Playback of audio files depends on browser support entirely.
 This can cause three issues:
 1. No support for a codec: Not all browsers support all codecs, see [MDN](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs)